arthurjeulin/cpp-from-scratch/introduction/README.md

 # C++ From Scratch
-## C++ From Scratch What is cpp ?
+## Introduction: What is cpp ?
 cpp is a compile language that is statically typed.
 Compile language =>means can't execute our code directly (not like interpreted language like python).

 The compilate translate the source code into a machine language an executable.